Tejas302/WP-Lab-Assignments/README.md

 # WP-Lab-Assignments
-Below are the Lab Assignments of WP and the combined writeups in Word Document
+I have attached the lab assignments for WP with the writeups in a Word document.
+Thank you